UBC-MDS/colourpickr/README.md

 color codes and RGB values.
 The user is provided with the ability to set the number of colors that should be returned.

-`donut(img_url, num_clrs, img_size)`: This function creates a donut
+`donut(img_url, num_clrs, plot_show)`: This function creates a donut
 chart with information on the most common colors in the linked image.
-The user specifies the image, the number of colors, and specifies the size of the resulting chart.
+The user specifies the image, the number of colors, and specifies whether to show the plot or not.

 `scatterplot(url_img, dataset, x, y, colour)`: This function creates a simple scatterplot using the colours selected from the image based on a